 1 What kind of approach should be taken to realize such an extremely high-resolution imagery system for broadcasting and non-broadcasting applications?

-2 What features such a system should have to allow for broadcasting applications and to assure harmonization between different applications?
+2 What features such a system should have to allow for broadcasting applications and to assure harmonization between different applications, including digital multimedia video information system for collective, indoor and outdoor viewing?

 3 What kind of parameters should be determined for these systems in programme origination and exchange?